barde/barde/README.md

 Building systems with the precision of a spacecraft engineer and the imagination of a golden-age sci-fi author.
 Currently navigating between embedded systems, cloud architectures, and desktop applications.

 #### 🚀 Current Explorations
+- Embracing the AI-assisted coding revolution with Claude, Copilot, and emerging LLMs
 - Engineering MVVM desktop applications with mathematical elegance
 - Orchestrating IoT networks across Azure's vast computational clouds
 - Crafting web experiences that transcend the mundane